Federal Solar Tax Credit for Residential Solar

 Most solar energy systems don’t require too much.
 Once they’re connected you can just let them do their thing.
 But what if repairs need to be made?
 Will the company you choose to take care of them?
 Or will you have to hire someone else?

 The good news is that panels are built really tough.
-There usually aren’t any moving parts that allow the systems to last for a really long time.
+There usually aren't any moving parts that allow the systems to last for a really long time.
 All components are tested to meet certain quality levels.
-The Underwriter’s Laboratory tests panels for things like hail damage resiliency.
+The Underwriter's Laboratory tests panels for things like hail damage resiliencies.
 They go all out!

 What about keeping the panels clean?
-If you do a bit of online research, some people say not to clean the panels at all, some people claim that you need to regularly have professionals come out to clean the panels.Â
+If you do a bit of online research, some people say not to clean the panels at all, some people claim that you need to regularly have professionals come out to clean the panels.

 The truth is, if you can reach your panels with a hose then you can give them a spray down once or twice a year and be good.
 Typically because of their angle, the rain will work to clear them off as well.
 The exception to this is the people that live in areas with high dust, tons of pollen, wildfires, or farm fields nearby.

 If you live in one of these areas you should wash them off more often.
 When washing them make sure to go online and educate yourself on them.
 The panels are covered in tempered glass.
 If you hit them with cold water on a very hot day, you could cause cracking in the panels.
-Consider using a professional in these situations.Â
+Consider using a professional in these situations.

 If your panels are on a second or third-story roof and they appear to have dust or dirt caked onto them, then please call a professional.

-If after reading this guide you have more questions, feel free to reach out to us. you can get a quote to start comparing prices, or just reach out with more questions and our solar specialists can get you the answers!
+If after reading this guide you have more questions, feel free to reach out to us.
+You can get a quote to start comparing prices, or just reach out with more questions and our solar specialists can get you the answers!